 In serving the search warrants, officers collected 40 lbs. of marijuana, 31 lbs. of heroin, 25 lbs. of methamphetamine, 40 firearms, and $165,000 in cash.
 Caldwell also said a significant amount of alcohol was seized.

 "My first reaction to seeing these numbers is that a high school child is not going to be ingesting those now," said Caldwell.

 In addition to Fallbrook locations, search warrants were executed at locations in Bonsall, Rainbow, Oceanside and San Bernardino County.

 Caldwell also stated that the operation was launched into the ring based on valuable information local residents provided to the Sheriff's Dept.

-[ Pala Mesa Resort ] residents in the community.
+"This case was predicated on citizen complaints," she confirmed.
+"Law enforcement depends on input fromresidents in the community.
 It was because some things were brought to our attention that we were able to make all these arrests in this case."